tekumara/notes/pagerduty.md

 # PagerDuty

-## Restricting shifts to specific hours
+## Restricting shifts to specific times

-See [Scheduling Gaps](https://support.pagerduty.com/docs/schedules#section-scheduling-gaps) however, we during the gaps when no responder is on call incidents will not be triggered.
+If `Restrict on-call shifts to specific times` is checked on the **schedule**, this can create a gap where no-one is on call, and incidents will not be triggered.
+See [Schedule Coverage Gaps](https://support.pagerduty.com/docs/schedule-basics#schedule-restrictions).

-One option is to use the [Defined Support Hours](https://support.pageraduty.com/docs/dynamic-notifications#section-defined-support-hours) configuration.
+Instead use [Defined Support Hours](https://support.pagerduty.com/docs/dynamic-notifications#section-defined-support-hours) on the **service**.
 Incidents will always trigger but their urgency will be determined by the time of day, and users can adjust their low urgency notifications to be non intrusive.
-See also https://support.pagerduty.com/docs/service-settings#section-use-case-2-support-hours
+See the example in [Urgency Use Case: Support Hours](https://support.pagerduty.com/docs/configurable-service-settings#urgency-use-case-support-hours)

 ## Low vs High Urgency